 - After clicking “print as image,” return to the main print preview page, and try printing the 1-2 pages with which you were having issues again.
 Please note: sometimes printing as image can make the issue worse; sometimes it can make it better.
 It depends on your print drivers and how Adobe Reader reads them.
 Test 1-2 pages first to see how it works, and then continue from there.

 - This should clear up 90% of any problems that Adobe Acrobat creates.
-If it does not, please feel free to reach out to us so we can troubleshoot with you further.

 - When you open the file to print, you will see a tab in Adobe Reader that says, “TOOLS” (it is usually directly above the file image, rather than at the top of the screen)